All Episodes

 Give people $20,000 cash.

-We should give giving away health care insurance.
+We should giving away health care insurance.

-I mean, the amount of money we could give away to make things more conservative in America by giving away by giving away limited government type things that will move the country in a limited government direction.
+I mean, the amount of money we could give away to make things more conservative in America by giving away giving away limited government type things that will move the country in a limited government direction.

 You can still be Santa Claus.

-And then we can win those low information voters.
+And then we can win those low-information voters.

 Well, what if I don't even know what the cost is?